prasunanand/gsoc_blog/sciruby_blog.md

 NMatrix on JRuby offers comparable speeds to MRI.
 For specific computations it will be possible to leverage the threading support of JRuby and speed up things using multiple cores.

 Adding new functionality to NMatrix-JRuby will be easy from here.
-Personally I am interested to add OpenCL support to leverage the GPU computational capacity available on most machines today.
+Personally, I am interested to add OpenCL support to leverage the GPU computational capacity available on most machines today.

 ## **Conclusion**
 The main goal of this project was to bring  **Scientific Computation to JRuby**, to gain from the performance JRuby offers.